-- Students will dress in a manner consistent with school Code of Conduct regarding appropriate dress. - 2.
-Understand and abide by the rules and regulations of the game/activity, respect the integrity and judgment of the officials, and exercise proper conduct; sportsmanship, citizenship, behavior, self-control and mutual respect for others at all times. - 3.
-Use only appropriate and acceptable language, and refrain from using crude, abusive or vulgar language or gestures in dealing with other students, officials and spectators. - 4.
-Attend scheduled practices, games and meetings, arrive on time, and participate in a cooperative and acceptable manner with respect to the coach/teacher/supervisor's expectations, training or other requirements. - Respect, properly care for and return all school property, lockers, equipment and uniforms issued by the school and personally return all items to the coach/teacher/supervisor immediately at the conclusion of the season or upon termination or participation in such activity. - 6.
-Not engage in activities or actions which bring discredit to the school/team program or team. - 7.
-Refrain from all forms of substance abuse including but not necessarily limited to, the possession, use, distribution/sale or purchase of smoking and tobacco products or paraphernalia, drugs or drug paraphernalia, performance enhancing substances and alcoholic beverages, whether illegal or look-alike drugs on or off school grounds. - 8.
-Refrain from hosting/attending a party, event, or establishment in which students are consuming alcohol, drugs, or other controlled substances.
-If students find themselves in such a situation he/she is encouraged to leave. - 9.
-Refrain from staging or participating, individually or collectively, in any type of hazing or related initiation ceremony in conjunction with any school activity or involving any person associated with the school, regardless of where it occurs. - 10.
-Refrain from verbal or physical harassment of fellow teammates or others during the school day or at school-sponsored events whether on or off school grounds. - 11.
-Refrain from using, possessing or distributing firearms, dangerous weapons or explosive devices on school grounds or at school events - 12.
-Understand that participation in extracurricular and co-curricular activities is a privilege that should be valued, not a "right."
+- 1. dress in a manner consistent with school Code of Conduct regarding appropriate dress; - 2. understand and abide by the rules and regulations of the game/activity, respect the integrity and judgment of the officials, and exercise proper conduct; sportsmanship, citizenship, behavior, self-control and mutual respect for others at all times; - 3. use only appropriate and acceptable language, and refrain from using crude, abusive or vulgar language or gestures in dealing with other students, officials and spectators; - 4. attend scheduled practices, games and meetings, arrive on time, and participate in a cooperative and acceptable manner with respect to the coach/teacher/supervisor's expectations, training or other requirements; - 5. respect, properly care for and return all school property, lockers, equipment and uniforms issued by the school and personally return all items to the coach/teacher/supervisor immediately at the conclusion of the season or upon termination or participation in such activity; - 6. not engage in activities or actions which bring discredit to the school/team program or team; - refrain from all forms of substance abuse including but not necessarily limited to, the possession, use, distribution/sale or purchase of smoking and tobacco products or paraphernalia, drugs or drug paraphernalia, performance enhancing substances and alcoholic beverages, whether illegal or look-alike drugs on or off school grounds; - 8. refrain from hosting/attending a party, event, or establishment in which students are consuming alcohol, drugs, or other controlled substances If students find themselves in such a situation he/she is encouraged to leave; - 9. refrain from staging or participating, individually or collectively, in any type of hazing or related initiation ceremony in conjunction with any school activity or involving any person associated with the school, regardless of where it occurs; - 10. refrain from verbal or physical harassment of fellow teammates or others during the school day or at school-sponsored events whether on or off school grounds; - 11. refrain from using, possessing or distributing firearms, dangerous weapons or explosive devices on school grounds or at school events; and - 12. understand that participation in extracurricular and co-curricular activities is a privilege that should be valued, not a right.